endurantgames/cosmiclegends/src/advancement.md

 - Increase your Health by 1.
 - Increase your Might by 1.
+- Add one Power Word from your hero Class.
-- Add one Skill; you can only choose this Advancement once per volume.
+- Add one Skill; you can only choose this Advancement once per Volume.
-- Add one Power Word from any class; you can only choose this Advancement once per volume.
+- Add one Power Word from any hero Class's Power Words list; you can only choose this Advancement once per Volume.
-- Add one Fighting Style; you can only choose this Advancement once per volume.
+- Add one Fighting Style; you can only choose this Advancement once per Volume.

 ## Spotlight Hero